Raylc/Boxgrove-Exp/README.md

 The repository is organised into four main directories: code, data, figure, and manuscript.

 ### code
 * `Boxgrove_Iovita.R` ...
-This is the main R script generating the main results of this paper, including the compilation of Boxgrove morphonetric data and the comparative analysis of Boxgrove and experimental data.
+This is the R script generating the main results and figures of this paper, including the compilation of Boxgrove morphonetric data and the comparative analysis of Boxgrove and experimental data.
-* `Boxgrove-Exp-code.R` ...This is the R script compiling the experimental data sheet.

 ### data
 * `Boxgrove_Iovita`...
 This folder includes two subfolder.
 Subfolder `Sillhouettes` contains sillhouettes of the Boxgrove handaxe assemblage generated through Adobe Photoshop.
 Subfolder `Measurements` contains morphometric measurements of sillhouettes generated through ImageJ.